Rules

 Read them.
 They will be enforced.

-- Ignorance of the rules is not an excuse for breaking them.
+1. Ignorance of the rules is not an excuse for breaking them.
 Please refer to this page regularly in order to keep up to date.

-- We require parental permission for anyone under 13 to be a member of the Guild.
+2. We require parental permission for anyone under 13 to be a member of the Guild.

-- Read the Gryphon's Guild FAQ.
+3. Read the Gryphon's Guild FAQ.
 It is required reading.
 The following are also required reading to belong to and post to the Guild: sticky threads and posts in the Admin Announcements forum.

-- The rating for the Board and the Chat Room is PG-13 (TV-14).
+4. The rating for the Board and the Chat Room is PG-13 (TV-14).

 Sexual innuendo and sexual behavior are not allowed.
 Take such behavior between consenting adults to PM or a more appropriate chat room.
 Friendly hugging and cuddling is allowed, but only with permission and consent of those involved; please note that many people don't like roleplayed contact such as licking, hugging, scritching, etc. Ask first!
+This has been a problem recently.
+If someone has not given you expressed permission to touch them, do not touch them in any way.
+That includes roleplayed eating, nibbling, licking, affection, slurping, etc.

 If you link to a site that has swearing, post a warning.
 Please do not link to adult or sexual material in the chat.

-- Chatspeak, "leet", all-caps, and similar should be limited.
+8. Chatspeak, "leet", all-caps, and similar should be limited.
 While some ALL CAPS are okay for emphasis or humorous intent, and acronyms like LOL, BRB, and AFK are fine, excessive use of such conventions is discouraged and will result in a warning.
 Ppl, u, ur, a/s/l and similar are not allowed, as they have been known to drive gryphons berserk, and berserk gryphons are a pain to clean up after.

-- Angst (drama, self-injury, talk of suicide, "emo" behavior) is not allowed in the chat.
+9. Discussion of self-injury and talk of suicide is not allowed in the chat.
 People in the chat are not equipped nor expected to deal with crisis management.
 If you are feeling depressed or self-destructive, please seek the help of a professional.
 If you are considering hurting yourself please consider calling or emailing a support hotline.
-Please do not rant or vent excessively in the chat; there is a subforum on the board for that (see sticky rules for Ramble Rant and Support subforums before posting).
-This rule includes RPed angst, drama, self-injury and so on.
+This rule includes RPed angst, drama, self-injury, suicide, and so on, as such topics may be triggering for others.

-- Flaming will get you banned.
+12. Flaming will get you banned.
 Period.
 Abusive behavior toward individuals and groups of individuals is not allowed, whether they are in the chat or out of it.

-- Chat Mods and Guild Admin have final say on policy and enforcement.
+14. Chat Mods and Guild Admin have final say on policy and enforcement.
 Obviously, all rules are subject to an individual's interpretation.
 Though we do our best to enforce fairly, moderating is still a subjective job.
 Mods may also miss something in the chat if they were away or just not reading carefully.
 In the end, what the mods and admin say constitutes breaking the rules goes, and if you are asked to stop doing something by an admin, please do not complain, resist, demand clarification, or try to talk your way out of it -- this can result in a board-wide ban.
 Please politely stop as requested.
 Moderators and admin do a lot to keep this Guild running and it is not an easy (and frequently a thankless) job.
 If you have a problem with these rules, this may not be the place for you.

 Frequently Asked Questions